rfoucard/cra-fast-track/Doc/01-Enacting-Terms.md

 <br/>
 <details>
-  <summary><strong>Procurement or use of products with digital elements</strong> Member States may add extra cybersecurity rules for specific procurement or use (including defence) if lawful and proportionate, and must consider Annex I (essental cybersecurity requirements) compliance and how manufacturers handle vulnerabilities when buying such products. </summary>
+  <summary><strong>Article 5 - Procurement or use of products with digital elements</strong> Member States may add extra cybersecurity rules for specific procurement or use (including defence) if lawful and proportionate, and must consider Annex I (essental cybersecurity requirements) compliance and how manufacturers handle vulnerabilities when buying such products. </summary>
   <br/>
   <ol>
   <li>